Squibler is a SaaS that my co-founder, Dhaval and I founded at the beginning of 2021 to help writers write screenplays

 Dhaval and I founded Squibler because we wanted to create a resource that appealed to all writers in one simplified platform.
 The reason is almost all writers practice in the same way.
 So if we could connect them with practice, then we could create a large community.
-From this point, we could offer paid features like an editor for books and screenplays - even a freelance marketplace.
+Features include writing timer, writing goals, "dangerous" mode, and community interaction.

 Early on, we realized the majority of our users would be acquired through templates and tools that complemented our product.

 First, we created dedicated landing pages for each of our customer segments to highlight templates.
 This included a landing page for novel writers, screenwriters, and people who journal.

 Then we created templates to drive user acquisition from our blog content.

 We wrote about a hundred articles and did backlinking campaigns for the major pieces of content that drove new users.
 Altogether, we acquired about 250+ new backlinks over the first year.

 In only one year, we went from no SaaS product to a SaaS product with paying customers that acquired over 4,500 new users every month from 150,000 organic visitors/month.
 We ranked for major keyword on the front page including "book writing template," "novel writing template," "script writing," and "how to write a script."